OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-04.md

 ## Acts 4:20

-For we cannot stop speaking about what we have seen and heard.”
+For we are unable to stop telling everyone about what we have seen and heard.”

 ## Acts 4:21